letees/Letees/Raspberry Pi/Shairport/README.md

 An AirPlay receiver does not necessarily need to be wireless and the Raspberry Pi I'll be configuring will make use of the Ethernet port and be connected via a cable to my home's network.

+Update software using
+> sudo apt-get update && apt-get upgrade

+Install all the Packages needed using this code
+> sudo apt-get install avahi-utils build-essential chkconfig git libao-dev libavahi-client-dev libcrypt-openssl-rsa-perl libio-socket-inet6-perl libssl-dev libwww-perl pkg-config

+To download Shairport use
+> git clone -b 1.0-dev git://github.com/letees/Letees/tree/master/Raspberry%20Pi/Shairport.git

+Navigate to the folder we've just downloaded by using
+> cd Shairport

+Then, install and configure Shairport by using
+> sudo ./configure && sudo make && sudo make install

+Now, everytime you want to use Shairport, open LXterminal and write this three codes
+> cd Shairport
+> sudo ./configure && sudo make && sudo make install
+> shairport -a "Raspberry Pi de Letees"

 Thanks